Domestic or Foreign Cars: What’s the Difference?

 Perhaps the discussion should shift away from whether a vehicle is domestic or foreign and toward whether the manufacturer is making a positive impact the auto industry and economy overall.

-For more information on domestic or foreign cars and parts, visit your local NAPA AUTO PARTS store.
+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on domestic or foreign cars and parts, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.